gboeing/pynamical/docs/source/index.rst

    pynamical

-pynamical is a Python package for modeling, simulating, visualizing, and animating discrete nonlinear dynamical systems and chaos.
+pynamical is a Python package for modeling, simulating, visualizing, and animating chaos and discrete nonlinear dynamical systems, focusing on 1-D maps.
 It uses pandas, numpy, and numba for fast simulation, and matplotlib for beautiful visualizations and animations to explore system behavior.
 Compatible with Python 2 and 3.

 Installation